“A dandelion is a community of healers waiting to spread.”

 We believe our awakening is inextricably tied to others.
 In order to be of service to the project of collective liberation, we often need to commit to radical self-healing.
 We may also need to tend to our own traumas, wounds and internalized forms of oppression in order to be present to and of greater service to others and our world.

-The program meets online on Tuesdays from 3-4:45pm PST/6-7:45pm EST from mid-September through May.
-It concludes with an in-person closing retreat in July, 2021.
+The program meets online on Tuesdays from **4-5:45pm PST/7-8:45pm** EST from late-September through May (*please note the updated time).
+It concludes with an in-person (or online) closing retreat in July, 2021.

 *COURAGE Seminar: September 29-October 27